 - Go to a cafe.
 Whenever I go to a cafe, I can concentrate much better.
 Cafes are nice, fancy, and offer yummy stuff too (for a price, of course).
 For me, whenever I tell friends that I can’t concentrate, they always suggest a cafe.

 - Build a desk, or buy one.
 “What do you mean?” you might be asking.
-Well, this is the solution I went with.
-My brother, dad, and I have been renovating my brother’s and my room.
+Well, this is a solution I went with.
+My brother, dad, and I have been renovating mine and my brother’s room.
 A cool feature we thought we’d add was a desk *“ooh”s and “aah”s are heard from the crowd*.
-Concentrating is easier here than in my living room, where all family members living in this house (6 of my siblings and my parents) work, pass through, and just be.
+Concentrating there is easier here than in my living room, where all family members living in this house (6 of my siblings and my parents) work, pass through, and just be.
 (Being honest, I didn’t actually do too much for the desk… mostly my dad and brother.
 They like carpentry and are much better at it than me.)

 - Talk to those you live with.
 This goes beyond the person you share a room with, to everyone in your household.
-Explain to them the problem, and offer a solution.
+Explain to them the problem, offer a solution, and come to an agreement.
 Don’t be too nit-picky or impatient, though.
 The kinder you are, the more likely it is that they will listen.

 - Spruce things up a bit.
 If you work in your living room and your table is always dirty, your chair is chipped, the painting on the wall is ripped, there’s toilet paper on the floor left by the dog, the picture frame is crooked, the plant in the corner is dying, and so on, your going to get the icky feeling that comes from being uncomfortable, and comfort can help you concentrate.
 Clean the table.
 Get a new chair.
 Trash or mend the painting.
 Sweep the floor.
 Straighten the picture frame.
 Get a new plant (and don’t let it die!).
 Buy a nice candle.
 Then take a moment to admire the nice vibe.